TrshPuppy/obsidian-notes/computers/containers-vms/docker.md

 # Docker
-Docker [containers](/computers/containers.md) sit on top of the host [operating-system](/computers/operating-system.md):
+Docker [containers](computers/containers-vms/containers.md) sit on top of the host [operating-system](/computers/operating-system.md):
-- A #docker-container uses the host #operating-system
+- A docker container uses the host #operating-system
 	- prefers [linux](/computers/linux)-based OS's
 	- lighter than a #virtual-machine because it piggy-backs on the pre-existing OS
 	- #boot s faster